Algoma University Profile

 Academic Programs and Supports

-Social Work is a four-year program that focuses on northern, rural, remote, Indigenous, and Franco-Ontarian communities.
+Social Work is a 4-year program that focuses on northern, rural, remote, Indigenous and Franco-Ontarian communities.
 Graduates from this program will be prepared to practice social work at the entry level with diverse populations in Canada.

-Geography is a four year program ideal for students interested in geographic information systems (GIS), remote sensing, climate change, environmental sustainability, research, and urban and regional development.
+Geography is a 4-year program ideal for students interested in geographic information systems (GIS), remote sensing, climate change, environmental sustainability, research and urban and regional development.
 Our program provides students with skills that go beyond the study of geography, including a broad understanding of numbers and numeracy, writing and research, and data presentation, including mapping and graphing.

 Be sure to check out all of Algoma’s academic programs.